cta-wave/device-observation-framework/README.md

 ```
 https://sourceforge.net/projects/zbar/files/zbar/0.10/zbar-0.10-setup.exe/download
 ```
 After installation of zbar, add the PATH to the system environment variables.
+Also install ffmpeg and add the PATH to the system environment variables.
-See above "Updating System Environment for Windows".
+For adding PATH to the system environment variables see above "Updating System Environment for Windows".

 **For Mac OS X**:
 ```